HwWobbe/MwsH/ReadMe.md

+### Notes:
-- Note the postingGap due to 2025-01/travelNeeds
+- the postingGap due to 2025-01/travelNeeds
+  - autoIndentation
+    - needs testing

 ## Performance bundles
 - spawn the SqLite work